About the School of Education

 Teacher preparation programs include:

-- Early Childhood Education (pre-kindergarten through grade three)
+- Early Childhood Education (pre-kindergarten through grade five)

 - Middle Childhood Education (grades four through nine)